-The Federal Aviation Administration, according to a December 2009 study, showed that commercial aviation helps drive \$1.3 trillion in economic activity each year, and it is responsible for more than 5 percent of U.S. gross domestic product, and employs 11 million people.
-It is no exaggeration to say that commercial aviation is part of the very foundation of our nation's economy, safely transporting people and cargo on millions of flights each year and generating enormous revenues for multiple sectors of the economy.
+The EU ETS could have a significant adverse effect on U.S. airline employment.
+Commercial aviation contributed \$1.1 trillion in economic activity in 2010 and is responsible for more than 5 percent of U.S. gross domestic product, and the employment of 10 million people.
+It is no exaggeration to say that commercial aviation is an important component of the very foundation of our nation's economy-safely transporting people and cargo on millions of flights each year and generating enormous revenues for multiple sectors of the economy.
 For evidence of this fact, we need only remind ourselves of the tremendous damage done to our economy when the industry came to a standstill for just a few days following the 9/11 attacks.